joelparkerhenderson/oblique-strategies/README.md

 * Emphasize the flaws

-* Faced with a choice, do both (given by Dieter Rot)
+* Faced with a choice, do both (given by Dieter Roth)

 * Feedback recordings into an acoustic situation